Daewoo Lacetti: Canada

-The Lacetti was available in Canada named as the Chevrolet Optra in two models, a four-door hatchback (the Optra5), and an Optra wagon, all in LS or LT trim levels (2005 wagon only had base or LS trim levels).
-The sedan was available for model years 2004 and 2005, but was removed for 2006.
+The Lacetti was sold in Canada as the Chevrolet Optra.
+Two body styles were available for the entirety of its sales run, a four-door hatchback (the Optra5) and an Optra wagon, all in LS or LT trim levels (2005 wagon only had base or LS trim levels), while sedan was available for model years 2004 and 2005, but was removed for 2006.

 All are powered by the 2.0-liter inline-four D-TEC engine, rated at 119 hp at 5400 rpm and 126 lbft of torque at 4000 rpm, driving the front wheels through either a five-speed manual transmission or a four-speed automatic.
 Despite its compact size and the 2.0-liter engine, fuel economy was poor rated at 10.7 and 7.4 L/100km for city and highway driving, respectively, which was worse than mid-size cars like the Toyota Camry or Honda Accord, considering that the Optra was a compact car.

 The main selling point of the Optra was its low price at $12,000 MSRP.
 The car was positioned as a versatile and fun to drive but affordable budget compact family car.
 The Optra slotted between the Cobalt and the Aveo, and it replaced the Daewoo Nubira.

 Brakes are disc, front and rear.
 Independent suspension, 15-inch wheels, and CD player were standard on the LS sedan, with optional ABS and air conditioning; the LT adds standard air conditioning and cruise control, standard fog lamps on both LS and LT, and an optional sunroof.
 The sedan is rated as an Ultra Low Emissions Vehicle.

 The Optra5 hatchback was added to the line-up for 2004 and was more contemporary in styling and equipment, with projector type headlights and fog lamps, clear taillight lenses, and blackout grille.
 In addition to the same options available on the sedan LS and LT models, an options package contained alloy wheels, sunroof, spoiler, leather steering wheel and shift knob, and steering wheel mounted controls for the eight-speaker audio system.

-The Optra wagon was also added to the line-up for 2005, sharing the sedan’s front styling.
+The Optra wagon was also added to the line-up for 2005, sharing the sedan's front styling.
 The wagon has standard alloy roof rails, 60/40 folding rear seat, and a 12-volt power outlet in the rear compartment, in addition to the same options available on the sedan LS and LT models.

-General Motors Canada discontinued the importation of Optra for 2008.
+General Motors Canada discontinued the importation of Optra for 2008, leaving 2007 as the last model year.